sealninja/react-i18nify/README.md

-# react-i18nify
+# React I18nify

 ⚠️ **Warning**: this branch represents the v2 pre-release version of this library.
-[See v1 branch](https://github.com/JSxMachina/react-i18nify/tree/v1).
+[See v1 branch](https://github.com/sealninja/react-i18nify/tree/v1).

 Simple i18n translation and localization components and helpers for React applications.